Sponsored message

 California’s setback law

-But a recent setback law – which bans new oil wells within six-tenths of a mile of homes, schools and other populated areas – has made it nearly impossible to get permits, said Synergy owner John McKeown.
-The site where Wright spoke should be capable of extracting 6,000 oil barrels daily.
-It is only producing 100 barrels because of state limits, he said.
+But in 2024, after the deal was finalized, the state started enforcing SB 1137, a setback law banning new oil wells within six-tenths of a mile of homes, schools and other populated areas.
+That has made it nearly impossible to get permits, said Synergy owner John McKeown.
+The site where Wright spoke should be capable of extracting 6,000 oil barrels daily, McKeown said; it is only producing 100 barrels because of state limits.

 “What I'm trying to do is save 35 employees, and I'm trying to produce (the oil) we own,” he said on Wednesday.